 The following article is compiled from a series of comments I made on a post at The Wartburg Watch in June 2018 about the Southern Baptist Convention (SBC) and the impact of abuse survivor movements.
 I have only edited it for link format, indenting quotations, and bold-facing major points.
-I have added some links to related resource posts and pages, and any add-on notes are in square brackets.
+I have also added some links to related resource posts and pages, and any add-on notes are in square brackets.

 Historical Source Notes:

 The “Me Too” movement was begun by Tarana Burke, as documented in this New York Times article: The Woman Who Created #MeToo Long Before Hashtags, by Sandra E. Garcia (October 20, 2017).
 It was picked up in late 2017 as the #MeToo hashtag campaign on social media, in the wake of a series of reports and revelations by survivors of sexual and power abuse by Harvey Weinstein and others.

 Likewise, the #ChurchToo hashtag and campaign have a history.
 It goes back to about November 2017, when first used by Hannah Paasch and Emily Joy, as documented in their podcast with Exvangelical podcast host Blake Chastain: Ep.
 59: #ChurchToo with Hannah Paasch & Emily Joy (December 6, 2017).

 The #SBCToo hashtag campaign on Twitter apparently started April 28, 2018, following the detailed reports of abuse of power by Paige Patterson.
 It picked up significant pace and intensity with the approach of the SBC annual meeting (June 12-13, 2018), their resolution on abuse, the publication of two survivors’ experiences of SBC clergy sexual misconduct: Jules Woodson and Anne Marie Miller, and the publicity of these SBC situations via such sites as For Such A Time As This SBC Rally 2018 and Justice For Anne.